Skip to main content

 At The Crystal Palace, Hyde Park, London

-Sets the scene for dramatic changes in the economy and social fabric of Britain.
+Sets the scene of a changing Britain with dramatic changes in the economy and the social fabric of Britain.
 Art and Science plays its part.

 The Great Exhibition 1851, housed within the ‘Crystal Palace’, embodied Prince Albert’s vision to display the wonders of industry from around the world and embodied the spirit of awakening of the Victorian era.